kissmetrics/km-support/README.md

 If you're putting up new images, you should compress them to minimize the amount of bandwidth used.
 We've been using [http://imageoptim.com/](http://imageoptim.com/).

-The KISSmetrics team has an S3 bucket that contains most of the support material.
+The Kissmetrics team has an S3 bucket that contains most of the support material.
 We're mainly using [3Hub](http://www.3hubapp.com/) to communicate with the bucket.
 Alternatively, you can upload individual images to [CloudApp](http://my.cl.ly/).

 # What makes up a post?